MicrosoftDocs/powerquery-docs/powerquery-docs/move-columns.md

 ![Right-click contextual menu with the Move options](images/move-column-move-options-right-click.png)

-If you want to move the column 1 space left, then select **Before**.
+If you want to move one column to the left then select **Before**.

 ![Move Column Move Before](images/move-column-move-before.png)

-The following outcome is where the column is newly placed.
+This is the new location of the column.

 ![Move Column Move Before](images/move-column-move-before-done.png)

-If you want to move the column 1 space right, then select **After**.
+If you want to move one column to the right, then select **After**.

 ![Move Column Move After](images/move-column-move-after.png)

-The following outcome is where the column is newly placed.
+This is the new location of the column.

 ![Move Column Move After](images/move-column-move-after-done.png)